code-423n4/docs/competitions/judging-criteria.md

 Each QA report is assessed based on report quality and thoroughness as compared with other reports, with awards distributed on a curve.

 Judges have discretion to assign a lower grade to wardens overstating the severity of QA issues (submitting low/non-critical issues as med/high in order to angle for higher payouts).

+## If you disagree with a judge's decision

+If you disagree with a decision, and you do not have [the C4 SR role](/roles/sr-wardens), there's nothing further that can be done or changed; the judge's decisions are final.

+However, if the concern regarding judging is focused on a matter of inconsistency or process or lack of clarity in the rules, you are encouraged to share your suggestions for future improvements to C4 processes in the [#suggestion-box channel in the Code4rena Discord server](https://discord.com/channels/810916927919620096/824698635815223316), as follows:

+1. First, search Discord to see if the type of issue you have experienced has already been raised for discussion.
+If so, add a purely fact-based comment with additional information and another point of evidence of it being a challenge.
+2. See if any of the suggestions described there would be useful to improving the case you have in mind.
+If so, feel free to add your thoughts in support.
+3. If a relevant type of issue is not already addressed there which doesn't represent the concern you have, you can feel free to open a new discussion.